bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 So, if you would like to track the clicks on a specific product, in order to ensure you get a fully comprehensive look at shoppers’ interactions with a product, you will want to include a data attribute on each of these fields.
 If a specific product possesses multiple data attributes, the data attribute that is closest to the product is the one that will track clicks, product impressions, or product views.

-Use simple HTML to implement data attributes in your store.
-In order to begin tracking, you will add data attributes to the already existing HTML tags present in your theme.
+Use plain HTML to implement data attributes in your store.
+To begin tracking, add data attributes to the HTML tags that are already present in your theme.

 See [Pull Request #1377](https://github.com/bigcommerce/cornerstone/pull/1377/commits/55fc73eeb1edc6e140005ca811f090f06ab35435) to see how data attributes were implemented in Cornerstone 2.6.0.